dreadnought147/dreadnought147/README.md

 # Hi there 👋 I'm Banele Mkhize, this is my code grimoire

 Final-year Computer Science student with a passion for systems thinking and building practical solutions that solve real-world problems.
-I love leveraging technology to create meaningful impact, especially in **proptech** and **fintech** spaces.
+I love leveraging technology to create meaningful impact.

 ## What drives me
 - **Problem-solving through code** - Always curious, always building